timescale/docs/timescaledb/how-to-guides/install-timescaledb/timescale-forge.md

 # Exploring Timescale Forge

 Welcome to Timescale Forge!
-Timescale Forge combines the power and reliability of TimescaleDB with a fully-managed, cloud-native experience that is easy to start and less expensive to operate.
+Timescale Forge is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios.
+You can
+[try Timescale Forge for free][forge-signup], no credit card required.

 This tutorial will walk you through setting up your Timescale Forge account and completing your first tutorial project.